 Social Media

-: Facebook, Twitter, and Tumblr are just a few of the social media sites that people use.
-Family members may want to delete or deactivate these accounts once their loved one has passed away.
+Facebook, Twitter, and Pinterest are just a few of the social media sites that people commonly use.
+Family members may want to update or deactivate these accounts once a loved one has passed away.

 Emails

-: A lot of important and private information is stored on email accounts.
-It’s important that these accounts can be secured and deleted.
+For many, an email inbox is more important than their actual mailbox.
+A lot of important and private information is stored in email accounts.
+It’s important that these accounts be secured to avoid bills and paperless information from going missing.

 Financial Services

-: Many people have online accounts for their banks and credit cards.
-It could be a security risk to keep these accounts open and not monitor them regularly.
+Many people have online accounts for their banks and credit cards.
+It is a security risk to keep these accounts open or to let them go unmonitored.
+Automatic deposits and payments need to be updated or removed to avoid funds going unaccounted for or paid to unused services.

 Medical Sites

-: Some people may have accounts with their health insurance and doctors.
-These sites could store very private information over the web, and beneficiaries may want to get these accounts deleted or closed.
+Some people have accounts with their health insurance and doctors.
+These sites store private information and beneficiaries may want to confirm these accounts are protected now and in the future.

 Other Online Content Sharing

-: The deceased person may also have his own websites, Youtube and other video accounts, online storage of pictures, and storage of writing and other documents.
+The deceased person may also have their own websites.
+YouTube and other video accounts, online storage of pictures, and storage for writing and other documents all need to be considered.
+The security and privacy protocols of these sites often require specific logins.
 If beneficiaries want access to this information, they need to make arrangements before the person dies.

 One benefit is that it will give complete control over your digital accounts and information to someone.
-If accounts need to be deleted, or if the information needs to be accessed, it’s important that your beneficiaries know the usernames and passwords.
+If accounts need to be deleted, or if the information needs to be accessed, it’s important that your beneficiaries know the login information including usernames, passwords and PINs.

 Arranging your digital estate can also be important for security reasons.
-All of this personal information online may be susceptible to identity theft or fraud.
-Removing private financial and medical records from the internet is a good way to minimize that risk.
+Personal information online is susceptible to identity theft or fraud.
+Removing private financial and medical records from the Internet is a way to minimize that risk.
 If you have to make several payments online, it is important that your beneficiaries can either continue to pay them or end the services.
-Otherwise this could create new problems.

 Finally, if you don’t keep a record of your online accounts, it will be next to impossible for your beneficiaries to find them and access them.
-By putting this information in writing, you can be sure that they will know about all of your important online accounts.
+By putting this information in writing, you can be sure that the right person will have access to your important online accounts.